Machias Seal Island

 Machias Seal Island is an island in disputed water between the Gulf of Maine and the Bay of Fundy, about 8.6 nmi southeast from Cutler, Maine, and 10 nmi southwest of Grand Manan Island, New Brunswick.
-Sovereignty of the island is disputed by the United States and Canada.
-The Canadian Coast Guard continues to staff a lighthouse on the island; the first lighthouse was constructed there in 1832.
+Canada has had a permanent settlement on the island since 1832, when the lighthouse was first constructed.
+However, the United States also claims sovereignty of the island, despite never having physical presence on it.
+The Canadian Coast Guard continues to staff the lighthouse on the island.

 Geography

-The relationship of Machias Seal Island to the Grand Manan archipelago is a source of some dispute among geologists.
-The island is considered to be a possible continuation of the series of exposed shoals, rocks, and islets strewn south and west of Grand Manan Island.
-The deeper Grand Manan Channel lies to the north and west of the island, separating it from the coast of Washington County, Maine.
+The relationship of Machias Seal Island to the Grand Manan archipelago is unclear, but it may be a continuation of the exposed shoals, rocks, and islets strewn southwest of the Grand Manan Islands.
+The deeper Grand Manan Channel is situated to the north and west of the island, separating it from the coast of Washington County, Maine.

+The climate and weather of Machias Seal Island is typical for the region.
+It is fog-bound for many days of the year, similar to the weather found at the nearby coasts of Maine and Grand Manan.
+The weather often causes rough waters, making any approach to the island hazardous.

-Machias Seal Island is a barren island and devoid of trees.
-Because of its location at the boundary between the Gulf of Maine and the Bay of Fundy, Machias Seal Island is fog-bound for many days of the year.
-It is also a sanctuary for seabirds such as Atlantic puffins, razorbills, common murres, common and Arctic terns, Leach's storm-petrels, and common eiders.
+Machias Seal Island is named because it is an exposed and barren island, devoid of any trees, and is attractive for seals using it as a prominence.
+Its geography and remote location also makes it valuable as a sanctuary for seabirds such as Atlantic puffins, razorbills, common murres, common terns, and Arctic terns, Leach's storm-petrels, and common eiders.